Aaron Finch: International career

 In April 2018, he was awarded a national contract by Cricket Australia for the 2018–19 season and in July scored 172 against Zimbabwe, a new record T20I individual score.
 He hit 10 sixes in the innings during a world record T20I opening stand of 223 runs with D'Arcy Short which ended in the final over of the innings.
 The partnership was the second highest for any wicket in a T20I.

 In September 2018, he was named in Australia's Test match squad for their series against Pakistan in the United Arab Emirates, making his Test debut on 7 October.
 He had his baggy green cap presented to him by Allan Border before going on to score 62 and 49 runs in his two innings in the match.

 In April 2019, Finch was named the captain of Australia's squad for the 2019 Cricket World Cup.
 On 16 July 2020, Finch was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Finch included in the touring party.

 In November 2020, Finch was nominated for the ICC Men's T20I Cricketer of the Decade award.

 On 5 March 2021, Finch became the leading run-getter for Australia in T20I format going past David Warner against New Zealand.
 In August 2021, Finch was named as the captain of Australia's squad for the 2021 ICC Men's T20 World Cup.
 Finch would then captain Australia to win their maiden T20 World Cup, defeating New Zealand in the final by eight wickets.

 On 10 September 2022, Finch announced his retirement from ODI cricket ahead of the third ODI against New Zealand, but still planned to play in T20Is.
-He continued to captain Australia's Twenty20 side and led it in its failed defence of the T20 World Cup in October and November 2022 in Australia.
+He continued to captain Australia's Twenty20 team and led it in its failed defence of the T20 World Cup in October and November 2022 in Australia.

 On 7 February 2023, Finch announced his retirement from international cricket.